pymc-devs/pymc/docs/source/developer_guide.rst

-``Factor`` basically `enable and assign the logp <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/model.py#L195-L276>`__ (representated as a tensor also) property to a Theano tensor (thus making it a random variable).
+``Factor`` basically `enable and assign the logp <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/model.py#L195-L276>`__ (representated as a tensor also) property to a Aesara tensor (thus making it a random variable).
 For a ``TransformedRV``, it transforms the distribution into a ``TransformedDistribution``, and then ``model.Var`` is called again to added the RV associated with the